b-gandhi1/opticalflow-techniques-v2/README.md

 * ML:
   * SVM will no longer be used since it is deterministic.
   * Naive Bayes GaussianNB to be used.
-  * Coding still needs to happen...
+    * this works with 1d y component, mine is 6d... how to make it work????
 * Corner detection:
   * Works fine on grayscale for webcam, NOT on binary webcam.
     * This works now.
 Changed ref_frame from 0 to 7.
   * Done for fibrescope videos: gray, bright, and binary.
-* Blob detection on fibrescope keeps failing.
-Needs some parameters adjusting...